If you want to live the experience of seeing the Nazca lines, check this : Nazca Lines Experience

 The flight over the lines can be taken from the airport in Nazca or the airport in Paracas, which is in northern Nazca.
 On your Paracas Peru tours, you can also visit the fascinating Ballestas Islands and see the thousands of birds’ varieties.
 Also, see the sea lions lazing in the sun.

-Whether you have a luxury tour or a tour budget, you will find something for you in the Nazca area.
+Whether you want a luxury tour to Nazca Lines or have a tour budget, you will find something for you in this amazing place.
 The mysterious Nazca Lines are waiting for you to discover them.
 You can take the hair-raising plan ride on an airplane, or see the lines from the observation tower located outside of the Nazca city.

 Come and see the Nazca Lines in the desert in southern Peru.
 Something that should be on your bucket list.
 Do not forget to see the rest of Peru and the incredible history the country offers.